Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 ### Item Description

 - Defines the item's identifier - a unique ID in the format of `namespace:identifier`.
-- Configures which `menu_category` the block is placed into.
+- Configures which `menu_category` the item is placed into.
     - Also takes the optional parameters `group` and `is_hidden_in_commands`.

 ## Adding Components